 Our Virginia attorneys help families prepare for a death or incapacity by setting up solid, legally-binding will and trust plans.
 We work with families of all backgrounds and are particularly adept at assisting complicated matters dealing with homeowners or high-net worth estates.

 Learn more about our estate planning services when you call Johnson, Gasink & Baxter, LLP at 888.487.9899.
-We serve clients from our offices in Williamsburg, Virginia Beach, Glen Allen, Fredericksburg, Manassas, and Stafford.
+We serve clients from our offices in Williamsburg, Virginia Beach, Richmond, Fredericksburg, Manassas, and Stafford.

 While each person’s needs and situations are different, every adult needs to have a few important documents.